alexrobaina/frontend_petsLove/CONTRIBUTING.md

+# This docummentatios is in work in progress

 # Contributing to Pets Love

 Thank you for your interest in contributing to Pets Love! 🎉 This guide will help you get up and running with the development environment and provide some guidelines on contributing.